exaslate-research/rod-bundles-project/study_cases/single_rod_mesh_study/README.md

 * Single rod case simulated using simpleFoam solver.
-Solution did not converge due to improper meshing around the rods and walls.
-This case was simulated without any refinements and with an improper mesh.
+This case was made to study the mesh of the model and its respecetive outcomes without turbulence models

 ```sh